AssemblyAI/assemblyai-cli/README.md

 scoop install assemblyai/assemblyai
 ````

-Via PowerShell as an administrator
+Or via PowerShell as an administrator:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser